What Are the Rose and Bay Awards?

 The voting period spans February 1-February 28, 2010.</span></span>

 2) Voting will take place via LiveJournal polling in this community, open to all.
 Everyone is eligible to vote; if you do not have a LiveJournal account, you may leave a comment below with your full name and your vote.
 You may cast ONE vote per category.
-(There two poll questions in this category, because there were too many nominees for a single question; you still only get ONE vote.
-There may need to be runoffs, in case of a tie.)
+(There may need to be more than one poll question per category, and runoffs, in categories with a high number of nominees.)
 You may not vote for your own project, nor yourself as a patron; that's tacky.

 3) Winners will be announced after the polling is completed.

 As a new award, Rose and Bay depends on your enthusiasm to make it a success.
 Here are some ways you can help that happen:

 1) Cast your vote!
 Watch for the voting polls to appear for the other projects, and vote in those too.

 2) Promote the Rose and Bay Award by blogging about it, emailing your friends, posting it on social networks, or any other method you can imagine.
 Everyone is encouraged to spread the word as far as possible whether you are a creator, a donor, or a curious bystander.

 3) If you're a patron or audience member, link to your favorite nominees and then direct people to the relevant voting pages.

 4) If you're a creative person, let your audience know which of your projects have been nominated for a Rose and Bay Award, including a link to the relevant voting page(s).
 Let your fans know there is a way for them to honor your project and the patrons who make it possible.

 EDIT 3/4/10: Where the bar for "Tod's Icon Days" goes offscreen, the number of votes is 47.